paulkernfeld/hyperdrive/SPECIFICATION.md

 ## Deduplication

-Assuming you have two different feeds that are sharing similar data, we want to minimize fetching of duplicate data.
+Assuming you have two different static feeds that are sharing similar data, we want to minimize fetching of duplicate data.
 The merkle tree structure helps us achieve this by content addressing the feeds.

 For example if we were to produce the exact same feed on two different computers using the technique [described in the **Content Integrity** section](#content-integrity), the feeds would end up with the same root tree hashes and the same feed id.
 The two feeds would therefore be the same feed.